HowDiggy/fastapi-auth-api/README.md

 ## API Endpoints Overview

 - `POST /users/`: Register a new user.
-- `POST /token`: Log in to receive a JWT access token.
+- `PUT /users/me/`: Update the email of the currently authenticated user.
 - `GET /users/me/`: Get the profile of the currently authenticated user.
-- `PUT /users/me/`: Update the email of the currently authenticated user.
+- `POST /token`: Log in to receive JWT access and refresh tokens.
+- `POST /token/refresh/`: Get a new access token using a refresh token.
+- `POST /password-recovery/{email}`: Request a password reset for a user.
+- `POST /reset-password/`: Finalize a password reset with a token and new password.